A day in Fredricksburg, Virginia

 The Rising Sun Tavern was built by George Washington’s brother, Charles, in 1760 as a home but became a tavern in 1793 when the Wallaces purchased it.
 It features a large front porch, which was restored in the early 1900s, a dining hall, a sewing room, a kitchen, and rooms for travelers.
 The tavern was in operation for over 35 years.
 If you stop by the museum, characters will give you a tour as life portrayed itself in the 1790s.
-Pictures are not allowed to be taken inside the museum but may be taken of the outside. *Admission was free the day we visited, but Rising Sun Tavern is part of the Timeless Passport
+Pictures are not allowed to be taken inside the museum but may be taken outside. *Admission was free the day we visited, but Rising Sun Tavern is part of the Timeless Passport

 Free guided tours are available at the Visitor’s Center at Fredricksburg and Chancellorsville for the battlefields.
-While at the Visitors Center, introductory films run for viewing ($2 to watch), and there is a museum of artifacts and information (admission to the Visitors Center is free).
+While at the Visitors Center, introductory films are available for visitors ($2 to watch), and there is a museum of artifacts and information (admission to the Visitors Center is free).
 There are four battlefields and each has both walking and driving trails.
 The battlefields were all part of the Civil War, more than 100,000 Americans were killed, wounded, or captured in these fields.
 This battle was the most gruesome in American military history, it can be a very somber experience.
 Chancellorsville was the battlefield where General Robert E. Lee, defeated a Union Army double the size of his own.

 George Washington grew up at the Ferry Farm from age 6 into his pre-teen years.
 Although the original structure is no longer here, a replica of his home (overlooking the Rappahannock River) sits on top of the original foundation.
 The replica has been built as close to the original as possible and crafted the same way it would have been built in the 1730s.
 You can take pictures inside Ferry Farm!

 A beautiful spot nestled along the Rappahannock River in Fredricksburg, Virginia.
 With a short 0.3 trail, it’s easy to access and has some beautiful viewing spots.
-Also a great opportunity to get in some nature!
+This is also a great opportunity to get in some nature!